PatrickL546/Hydrax-Abyss.to-DownloadHelper-Python/README.md

 ## Requirements

-- Vid_ID of the video
+- Vid_ID of the video.
+Use my [Userscript](https://github.com/PatrickL546/Hydrax-Abyss.to-DownloadHelper-Userscript) or read [this](https://github.com/PatrickL546/How-to-download-hydrax-abyss.to) to get it

 ![image](https://github.com/PatrickL546/Hydrax-Abyss.to-DownloadHelper-Python/assets/75874561/5137b2f5-4c4a-45a9-bdc5-022de902a604)